theQuert/XPS-9360-macOS/README.md

   - SupportAssist OS Recovery: OFF

-  ## Things to FIX after Boot into System
+  ## Things to FIX after Boot into the System

  #### 1. Download and Installation the `Clover Configurator`, then Mount EFI partition with it.